theupdateframework/taps/tap7.md

 ## TAP 4 Support
-Certain TUF features require a slightly different arrangement of test data.
+Accomodating future TUF features or TAPs may require a slightly different arrangement of test data.

-Operating with multiple repositories, an optional feature provided by [TAP 4](tap4.md), requires that test data provide for multiple repositories.
+Operating with multiple repositories, an ability slated for addition to TUF in [TAP 4](tap4.md), requires that test data provide for multiple repositories.
-Optional TAP 4 support expands the formats in this TAP somewhat, as indicated below.
+TAP 4 support expands the formats in this TAP somewhat, as indicated below.
 Other such features may also require expanded test data, and future TAPs that affect test data should specify how test data must be changed.